attackevals/ael/Enterprise/mustang_panda/Resources/toneshell/src/test4/dropper/README.md

-# Test4 Dropper
+# Protections Test 4 Dropper

-This directory contains the dropper component for the Test4 variant of ToneShell.
+This directory contains the dropper component for the Protections Test 4 variant of ToneShell.

 ## Purpose

-Provides initial payload delivery and execution capabilities for the Test4 ToneShell variant.
+Provides initial payload delivery and execution capabilities for the Protections Test 4 ToneShell variant.